-The peer assessment can be observed by observers proposed by other CBs.
+The peer assessment can be observed by observers proposed by other NCCAs.

-The peer assessed CB may present to the ECCG any concern it has about the choice of the peer assessment team members and observers, for example in case of a conflict of interest.
-A NCCA acting as a CB may also refuse to be peer assessed by representatives of a private CB.
+The peer assessed CB may present to the ECCG any concern it has about the choice of the peer assessment team members and observers, for example in case of a conflict of interest

-The peer assessment activities will be carried out in three phases.
+The peer assessment activities will be carried out in four phases.